Skoda developed (with the University of Salford) an all-mechanical bicycle bell that bypasses active noise cancellation (ANC) in headphones.

 @clickhere

-In your scenario, if you don't need a bell then you also don't need a Skoda bell (which may or may not cut through ANC headphones).
+In your scenario, if you don't need a bell then you also don't need a Skoda bell (which may or may not cut through ANC).

-The video that I linked in the OP has a clip of a busy bridge in London, with a large number of Obvious Tourist pedestrians failing to stay in their lane.
+The video that I linked in the OP has a clip of a busy bridge in London, with a number of Obvious Tourist pedestrians who had stepped down from the footpath into the cycle lane.

 The web site and PDF mention 2 frequencies, and don't say whether different headphones have a different "blind spot" frequency.